 Snorkeling on Tioman Island

-Rates are as low as $3, depending on whether or not you take fins.
+Rates vary, depending on whether or not you take fins.
 During jellyfish season between May and October, consider asking about renting a wet suit as well.
 The friendly divemasters will know if the small jellies have moved in to menace the water.

 Snorkeling around the roped-off marine park at Tekek is popular but feels a bit artificial.
 Runoff from the town hurts visibility, but the concrete reef attracts a lot of colorful fish.

 Accommodation is available for all budgets.
-Very basic beach-view bungalows with fan and mosquito net can be grabbed for $10-15 per night.
-The biggest splurge on Tioman is Japamala Resort, an upscale operation on the southwest side of the island that goes for US $150-200 per night.
+Very basic beach-view bungalows with fan and mosquito net start at $10 per night.
+The biggest splurge on Tioman is Japamala Resort, an upscale operation on the southwest side of the island that starts at $150 per night.

 If you plan to do a scuba course or a lot of diving, ask your shop about help with arranging accommodation before booking anything.
 They may have bungalows for customers or can help find discounted rooms.